MiamiOH-CSE274/Interactive-Debugging/README.md

 The characters to print out in the main part of the file are stored in a big array called “grid.”
 The program is broken into three main parts: (1) Setting up the problem, (2) Filling out “grid,” and (3) Printing “grid.”

 * 3.a) Explain one or two methods you could use to determine which of the three parts of the program is causing this first bug.
 (In step 4, I will tell you how I would do it.)
+I can insert print lines into the code to see where the strange characters begin to be printed to the screen.
+Or I can use the debugger and set a breakpoint before the printing begins.

 Step 4